Harsha92/ExploratoryDataAnalysisUsingPython/Facebook Data Utilization/README.md

 - Female users has received 72% of the overall likes from both mobile app and website
 - 18 years female users has highest number of friends followed by 19 years female users.
 - 18 years male users has initiated more friend requests followed by 19 years male users.
-- Teenagers are more active on facebook interms of nitiating, accepting friend requests and sending, receiving likes.
+- Teenagers are more active on facebook interms of initiating, accepting friend requests and sending, receiving likes.